 Other benefits of purchasing a clean diesel SUV, truck or sedan include the following:

 - Vehicles that run on clean diesel fuel release fewer greenhouse gases into the air than gasoline-powered vehicles.

 - Cars and trucks that are powered by clean diesel are 20 to 40 percent more fuel-efficient than gasoline-powered vehicles.

 To find and compare diesel trucks, cars and sedans, you may use the EPA’s interactive Find a Car Tool.
 This online tool provides you with a side-by-side comparison of some of the most popular diesel models on the market, as well as the costs associated with operating them.
 You can also compare annual fuel expenses, greenhouse gas emissions and the environmental impact of operating different types of diesel vehicles.

 While luxury hybrid cars, all-electric automobiles and flexible fuel vehicles are excellent options if you are looking to earn better gas mileage at an affordable price, some gasoline-powered compact car models offer great gas mileage as well.

-For instance, the 2022 Mazda MX-5 is the most fuel-efficient two-seater with a combined rate (city and highway) of 30 miles per gallon (MPG).
-The 2022 MINI Cooper Convertible and Chevrolet Spark are fuel-effiectent subcompacts with a highway rate of 38 MPG.
-And the most fuel-effectient standard pickup truck is the diesel-fueled 2022 Ram 1500 HFE 2WD with 23 MPG in the city and 33 MPG on the highway.
+For instance, the 2023 Mazda MX-5 is the most fuel-efficient two-seater with a combined rate (city and highway) of 31 MPG.
+The 2023 MINI Cooper Convertible is a fuel-efficient subcompact with a highway rate of 38 MPG.
+The most fuel-efficient small pickup truck is the diesel-fueled 2023 Chevrolet Silverado 2WD with 24 MPG in the city and 29 MPG on the highway.
+Or the 2023 hybrid Ford Maverick HEV FWD small pickup truck has 40 MPG in the city and 33 MPG on the highway.